Human-Centered Autonomy for UAS Target Search: User Evaluation Results and Discussion

 \subsection{Search and Rescue Simulation}

-Based on the value maps generated from the rescuers' inputs, we simulate our planner and compare its performance to operational methods.
+Based on the value maps generated from the rescuers' inputs, the planner is simulated and its performance is compared to operational methods.
 The environment consists of a 44 $\times$ 59 grid, with each grid cell spanning 100 $\times$ 100 meters.
-We initialize simulations across four expert-informed start locations and sample target locations from a truth model, shown in our extended version \cite{ray2023humancentered}, which was informed by BES Chief Andy Amalfitano, an expert in SAR.
+Simulations are initialized across four expert-informed start locations and sample target locations from a truth model, shown in our extended version \cite{ray2023humancentered}, which was informed by BES Chief Andy Amalfitano, an expert in SAR.

-\textbf{Baseline Implementation:} The baseline search algorithm, informed from current methods \cite{ray_review_2022}, receives the operator's sketch set $\mathcal{K}$, positive ("Inside" and "Near") observations, $\mathcal{O}$, and waypoints $\mathcal{S}_{visit}$.
-The search agent starts at one of four locations and follows a shortest path algorithm to traverse all waypoints.
+\textbf{Baseline Implementation:} The baseline search algorithm receives the operator's sketch set $\mathcal{K}$, positive ("Inside" and "Near") observations, $\mathcal{O}$, and waypoints $\mathcal{S}_{visit}$. \ICRAedit{ This approach reflects currently available autonomous modes used in operations \cite{ray_review_2022}.} The search agent starts at one of four locations and follows a shortest path algorithm to traverse all waypoints.
 Once complete, the agent travels to each sketched polygon and executes a lawnmower search pattern of the space.
 If the target is still not found, the agent redirects to the exhaustive search stage and conducts a lawnmower search over the entire environment.

-\textbf{Our Approach:} We solve the POMDP described in Sec. \ref{sec:pomdpform} with the following details.
+\textbf{Our Approach:} The POMDP described in Sec. \ref{sec:pomdpform} is solved with the following details.
 We define a strict target observation condition $D_{obs}=1$, defining positive observations of the target only when within $1$ grid cell.
 If within $D_{obs}$, the UAS receives a true positive observation with $Z_{true}=80\%$ and a proximal positive observation with $Z_{prox}=10\%$ for the two adjacent cells in the direction of the target.
 We set our reward model's running cost $R_{time}=-1$ and the reward for finding the target $R_{target}=1000$, the $\hat{r}_{g}$ leveraged from the geospatial preference distribution.
 Finally, we set the UAS initial battery $B_{max}=1000$.